RCDSDevelopers/RCDSDevelopers.github.io/_posts/2019-01-15-interviews.markdown

 # What to bring
 See what the college’s policy is on resumes.
 9 times out of 10 they would like one or at the very least would take one.
 It should look clean, ideally stored in a folder, and no more than a page front and back.

-Bring a pen and a notepad.
+Consider bringing a pen and a notepad.
 Maybe you’ll have something insightful to write down or maybe not.
 At the very least, you’ll look prepared.

 Make it into a show and tell.
 If you have an object or some pictures that really capture your high school career, bring it to your interview.
 Maybe it’s your art portfolio or something you built; either way it’s great to facilitate discussion.
 If you’re showing them pictures on your phone, make a new album of pictures exclusively for interviews just in case they try to scroll through your photos.